The application for this year's Christmas Parade can be found on the parade page!

 It all began Dec.
 28, 2001.
 The name “Hometown Bethel” and mission statement were adopted.
 The group “exists to create and promote the village concept of a better Bethel—A new Bethel does not have to be created, so much as remembered!
 As a nonprofit, grassroots revitalization organization, we are committed to creating a healthy, safe, friendly and beautiful community reflecting our rich heritage and spreading the word that “Bethel is a nice place to live.”

 HomeTown Bethel members care about their community.
-Several of our members work with other committees to make Bethel a better place through their work on the Bethel Unity Festival, the Christmas Parade and with the Senior Citizens.
+Several of our members work with other committees to make Bethel a better place.

 Please check out our photo albums on facebook: